 - Tax Exemption on First Nation Lands Continues

-The tax exemption of S. 87 of the Indian Act should continue to apply on First Nation Lands under FNPO.
+The tax exemption of S. 87 of the Indian Act should continue to apply on First Nation Lands under FNPOA.
 It is understood that comprehensive claims agreements have included the gradual termination of the S.87 tax exemption.
 However, such terminations formed part of broad agreements involving large tracts of land beyond reserve boundaries, mineral rights, hunting and fishing rights, and an array of other matters, including financial compensation.
-The FNPO proposal involves only the transfer of the legal title to land that is already set apart for the use and benefit of the First Nations.
+The FNPOA proposal involves only the transfer of the legal title to land that is already set apart for the use and benefit of the First Nations.
 It does not, therefore, provide any material basis for exchanging the tax exemption for other significant benefits; nor does it extend the exemption in any way.

 - Torrens Registry for First Nations Lands

 The legislation should provide for the establishment of a Torrens-style land registry for all First Nations Lands.
 These provisions should include powers enabling the registry to recover its operating costs and the establishment of its insurance fund through user fees.
 The new registry could be housed in the FNTC.
 Cooperative arrangements with provincial registries should continue to be explored.

 First Nations should be provided with typical powers of expropriation for public purposes, with fair compensation, and subject, of course, to the supervision of the Courts.
 Escheatment should cause land to revert to the First Nation.